smashthategg/RiskGlobalDom-ML-AI/README.md

 Trying to make a bot capable of playing the game of RISK: Global Domination at a satisfactory level.

-Currently building a simplified Python implementation of the game.
+FINISHED building a simplified Python implementation of the game!

 ## Features